SamStudio8/adventofcode/2022/README.md

 # 2022
 I am finally doing a Rust and here is what I learned.
-I'd been planning to put these on Github but finally felt encouraged to share after seeing [@simonw's similar effort to use AoC to learn Rust on Github](https://github.com/simonw/advent-of-code-2022-in-rust/issues).
+I'd been planning to put these on Github eventually but finally felt encouraged to just share after seeing [@simonw's similar effort to use AoC to learn Rust on Github](https://github.com/simonw/advent-of-code-2022-in-rust/issues).

 ## Day 1: Calories
 - Baby's first Rust program